armno/testing-angular-with-karma/readme.md

 # What I have learned

 ### First test: `Person` Factory
-- `Person` variable in `personSpec` is use to keep local reference to `Person` factory in the test.
+- `Person` variable in `personSpec` is used to keep local reference to `Person` factory in the test.
 Makes `Person` factory available for every tests.
 - `ngMock` does something with `_` magic with injected module.
 To inject a module in `beforeEach` block, append and prepend `_` to the injected module name.
 - `to.have.property` checks if the object has given property and also if it has expected value.
 If we pass only 1 argument to this assertion, it will check only if the object has a property.